 In order for the original C64 keycaps to fit the stems of the Gateron switches, 3D printed key adapters have to be used.
-I guy on Deskthority (link) made the CAD drawing.
+A guy on Deskthority (link) made the CAD drawing and I’ve updated them slightly for an even better fit.
 The keycap adapters are made from Shapeways in a material called Strong and Flexible which is also known as Nylon Plastic, PA12 or Polyamide.
 They are printed using Selective Laser Sintering (SLS), which is strong enough for structural components.
 The 3D prints fits really well and are easy to attach to the stems of the microswitches.
 The same goes for attaching the keycaps on top of the adapters.
 It is important to note that the 3D printed key adapters only work with the Cherry mx style switches (e.g. Gateron) and the standard Commodore 64 keycaps.
 Other C64 keycaps, like the ‘strange’ ones shown below, will not work and hence cannot be used with the 3D printed key adapters!

 Special shaped adapters are used for the stabilizer wire of the Return key.
-All 2u sized keys (Shift keys, Function keys, Restore and CTRL) have a 3D printed stem installed into the free hole to stabilize the keys during key presses.
-The stabilizer system of the Space bar simply uses the same 3D printed key adapters for the Costar keycap inserts.
+All 1.5u sized keys (Shift keys, Function keys, Restore and CTRL) have a 3D printed stem installed into the free hole to stabilize the keys during key presses.
+The stabilizer system of the Spacebar simply uses the same 3D printed key adapters for the Costar keycap inserts.

 I then installed the Return key.
 First the stabilizer wire was installed into the Costar keycap inserts before snapping it into the two plate mounted inserts.
 Again, a flat headed screwdriver was used for snapping everything into place.